MikielAgutu/typ-site/src/docs/getting-started.md

 Run `typ typeset -i text.md post-script.md -o myDoc.pdf`

 You should see the difference by the way `myDoc.pdf` looks.

+Note that options specified as command line arguments take precedence over those in configuration files.

 ### Projects